Tackling the BEC Epidemic in Partnership with INTERPOL

-In just a few short years, Business Email Compromise (BEC) has gone from a peripheral threat to a major cyber risk for organisations.
+In just a few short years, Business Email Compromise (BEC) has gone from a peripheral threat to a major cyber risk for organizations.
 It’s making criminal gangs millions of dollars each month, hitting corporate profits and reputation in the process.
 Trend Micro has built a formidable array of resources over the past few years to help protect our global customers from BEC.
-We also recognise that to combat cybercrime effectively, we have a duty to share these resources with law enforcement agencies wherever possible.
+We also recognize that to combat cybercrime effectively, we have a duty to share these resources with law enforcement agencies wherever possible.

 That’s why we’ve teamed up with INTERPOL in a new awareness-raising campaign set to launch in 59 participating countries around the world this month.

 Reported BEC attacks cost global firms nearly $1.3 billion in 2018, almost half of total cybercrime losses recorded by the FBI.
 The problem is getting worse.
 We detected a 58% increase in BEC attempts on customers in the first half of 2019 compared to the last six months of 2018.
 Some firms have been conned out of tens of millions of dollars.
 Among the list effected include Facebook ($99m) and Google ($23m), to name but a few.

 Reports suggest BEC gangs are employing increasingly professionalized tactics, for example using commercial lead generation services to amass databases of tens of thousands of corporate executives to target.
 Victims need not be large enterprises either: BEC could affect SMBs, schools, non-profits — any organization that makes regular wire transfers.
 It’s perhaps no surprise that BEC made such gangs over $300m each month in 2018 from US victims alone, according to the Treasury.